-Eric provides therapy for adults ages 20 years and older and for teens and older children, ages 12-19.
+Eric provides therapy for adults ages 20 years and older.

 Eric received his Bachelor’s Degree in Psychology from Kutztown University in Pennsylvania and his Master’s Degree in Clinical Counseling and Applied Psychology from LaSalle University.
 He has experience providing therapy for depression, anxiety, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), bipolar disorder, personality disorders, schizophrenia, and other adult and adolescent problems.

 He has an affinity toward treating anxiety disorders, to include post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), generalized anxiety disorder (GAD), and social anxiety, and he implements a combination of EMDR, dialectical behavior therapy (DBT)

 , exposure-based treatment models, solution-focused techniques, and cognitive behavioral therapy

 to guide and support his clients along their path of recovery.

 In Eric Hilborn’s Own Words about His Clinical Therapy Practice

 I approach all clients with an interest in finding their special qualities, strengths.
 I go in this direction to strengthen self-esteem and self-worth.
 I practice equality, empathy, flexibility, and security in therapy, and my goal is to provide therapy where self-esteem and acceptance can grow.